astropy/specutils/docs/index.rst

 but if the spectral axis index is unable to be automatically determined you will need to specify which flux array axis is the dispersion axis with the ``spectral_axis_index`` keyword.
-Note that since the ``spectral_axis`` can specify either bin edges or bin centers, a flux array of shape ``(10,11)`` with spectral axis of length 11 would be ambigious.
+Note that since the ``spectral_axis`` can specify either bin edges or bin centers, a flux array of shape ``(10, 11)`` with spectral axis of length 10 or 11 would be ambigious.
 In this case you could initialize a ``Spectrum`` with ``bin_specification`` set to either "edges" or "centers" to break the degeneracy.